opencurriculum/flow/README.md

 4. Initialize the Firestore database collections manually.

-   While there is some dummy data you can use to initialize a Firestore emulator using the command `firebase emulators:start --import=./data --only=firestore,hub`, here is a general idea of how the DB is structured, in case you have to manually generate it:
+   Here is a general idea of how the DB is structured, in case you have to manually generate it:
    ```javascript
    {
      "apps": [],  // Collection for apps.